 - It felt like everything was going wrong this morning, and the straw that broke the camel’s back was when I accidentally spilled my cereal on the floor.

-Note: If you want to see more expressions like this one, we have a list of animal sayings that you can check out.
-For more common phrases unrelated to animals, simply use the menu at the top.
+Tip: If you want to see more expressions like this one, we have a list of animal sayings that you can check out.
+For more common phrases in general, simply use the menu at the top.